SteeltoeOSS/Documentation/docs/messaging/rabbitmq-intro.md

 See [`RabbitOptions`](https://github.com/SteeltoeOSS/Steeltoe/blob/master/src/Messaging/src/RabbitMQ/Config/RabbitOptions.cs) for more of the supported options.

-TIP: See [Understanding AMQP, the protocol used by RabbitMQ](https://www.rabbitmq.com/tutorials/amqp-concepts.html) for more details.
+>TIP: See [Understanding AMQP, the protocol used by RabbitMQ](https://www.rabbitmq.com/tutorials/amqp-concepts.html) for more details.

 ### Sending a Message

-Steeltoe `RabbitTemplate` and `RabbitAdmin` can be used to send and receive messages to the broker and are auto-configured when you add them to the .NET service container., You can inject them directly into your own services as follows:
+Steeltoe `RabbitTemplate` and `RabbitAdmin` can be used to send and receive messages to a broker and are auto-configured when you add them to the .NET service container.
+You can inject them directly into your own services as follows:

 ```csharp
 using Steeltoe.RabbitMQ.Core.RabbitAdmin;